 Although the free WooCommerce plugin comes with a built-in layout, it's not really suitable for POS food ordering.
 The WooCommerce Product Table plugin displays your food items in a simple, one-page table layout that doubles as a quick food order form.

-It allows waiting staff to take customer orders.
+Unlike traditional WordPress food delivery plugins, it allows waiting staff to take customer orders.
 They can search, sort, and filter the food items in your restaurant’s order form to quickly find each food and place orders.
 They can:

 - Choose food item variations or add-on options directly from the food order form.